Research Team

 Third year cultural studies student at the University of Gdańsk.
 Responsible for creating and managing our project’s social media.
 Researching visual culture with a focus on queer and feminist perspectives.

-Third year psychology student at the University of Gdansk.
+Fifth year psychology student at the University of Gdansk.
 My main areas of interest are mental health determinants, addiction and rehabilitation, mental resilience and motivation.
-In my free time I like to pick up anything related to philosophy, society, culture or religion.
-I really enjoy playing the drums, however the results vary.